syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastLineBitmap.png)

-As this chart is rendered using bitmap, there might be some jagged lines at edges and it can be reduced by enabling the property of `EnableAntiAliasing` as shown below.
+As this chart is rendered using bitmap, there might be some jagged lines at edges and it can be reduced by enabling the property of `EnableAntiAliasing` as shown below:

 {% tabs %}